 Additional Information for Replying RSVP Email

-If you declined or accepted an invitation to an event, on some rare occasions you may want to alter your response.
+If you declined or accepted an invitation to an event, you may want to alter your response on some rare occasions.
 Regardless of your previous decision, you can email the recipient and let them know of your decision.

 If you’re changing your response to an invitation, your subject can be “Changing my RSVP”

 Also, the same rule applies if you’re changing your response to an RSVP.
-The rule is to send this email as soon as you find out you’re changing your response.
+The rule is to send this email when you find out you’re changing your response.

 Email Sample One for Accepting an RSVP

 Subject line: Accepting your invitation Dear Anna, Thank you for inviting me to your birthday party.
 I will be attending your party and have marked the date calendar.
 I look forward to meeting you and hanging out with Jackson and the Kids.
 See you on the 18th!
 Sincerely, Jane Doe.

 Subject line: Accepting your invitation for your Wedding Dear Simon and Annie, Thank you for inviting me to your wedding on the 19th of June.
 I will be attending.
 If there’s a dress code or anything I need to know beforehand, please let me know.
 Thank you again for your invitation.
 Kind Regards, John Doe.

 Email Sample One for Rejecting an Rsvp: How to Respond to Rsvp if Not Attending

 Subject Line: Declining your invitation for your bat mitzvah Dear Sandra, Thank you for inviting me to your son’s bat mitzvah on the 18th of January.
 Unfortunately, I’m going to have to decline your invitation as I will be out of town that day.
 Thank you for inviting me and congratulations on your son’s bat mitzvah.
 Kind Regards, Jane Doe.